-Found out what it means to minister to Kids in a post-9/11 world.
-Help today’s children walk in God’s light takes more than church programs and fancy special events.
+Find out what it means to minister to kids in a post-9/11 world.
+Helping today’s children walk in God’s light takes more than church programs and fancy special events.

 Throughout Scripture we’re called to come out of darkness into God’s marvelous light.
 But helping today’s children walk in God’s light takes more than church programs and fancy special events.
 To truly know God, children must first know themselves and how they fit in a sometimes-terrifying world.

 In a TV special that took viewers on a musical journey through the top 100 movie tunes of all time, short film clips played in reverse order as the audience eagerly waited to hear the #1 favorite song throughout movie history.
 The honor went to “Somewhere Over the Rainbow” sung by Judy Garland in the beloved The Wizard of Oz.

 Viewers must’ve breathed a collective sigh.
 Who among us doesn’t want to believe that “what is unseen is really true”?